Skip to Content

 Peri peri Chicken leq quarters served in a plate

-For those who don’t know, Nando’s is a South African restaurant chain that specializes in Portuguese-African food, including their signature dish – flame-grilled peri-peri Chicken.
+For those who don't know, Nando's is a South African restaurant chain that specializes in Portuguese-African cuisine, including its signature dish: flame-grilled peri-peri Chicken.

 This chicken recipe will definitely have people asking for more!
-This version is made in the oven but this same recipe can also be used for the grilled version.
-It’s so good!
+This version is made in the oven, but the same recipe can also be used for the grilled version.
+It's so good!

 While this chicken recipe is spicy, it’s not overpoweringly spicy.
-You’ll see in my recipe below that I advise you to put more or fewer birds-eye chilies into your peri peri chicken recipe to suit your tastebuds.
+In my recipe below, I suggest adding more or fewer birds-eye chilies to your peri peri chicken.
+This way, you can adjust it to your taste.

 Watch How to make Peri Peri chicken below: